amxrac/flask-server/README.md

-A lightweight Flask-based API gateway that provides a simplified interface to Ollama LLM services, enabling seamless integration with large language models in your applications.
+A lightweight Flask-based API gateway that provides a simplified interface to Ollama LLM services, enabling seamless integration with large language models in applications.